-Experience needed: High school diploma or GED.
-Two years of work experience in the food service industry.
+Experience needed: High school diploma or GED and two years of work experience in the food service industry.

 Firefighters have physically and mentally demanding jobs.
 They also work long shifts that can last up to 24 hours each.
-You’ll be expected to work at least ten days out of the month.
+You’ll be expected to work at least 10 days out of the month.

-Experience needed: Pass a written exam, psychological evaluation, and physical evaluation.
-Successfully graduate from the fire academy.
-Some departments may require an EMT certification.
+Experience needed: Pass a written exam, psychological and physical evaluations, and graduate from the fire academy; some departments may require an emergency medical technician (EMT) certification

 15. Real estate agent

-If you love helping people and you have great customer service skills, becoming a real estate agent might be perfect for you!
+If you love helping people and you have great customer service skills, becoming a real estate agent might be perfect for you.
 Helping people find their new homes is both exciting and rewarding.
 The hours are flexible, and you can often set your own schedule.
-You’ll be showing potential buyers all of the properties for sale while simultaneously helping other customers sell their current property.
+You’ll be showing potential buyers properties for sale while simultaneously helping other customers sell their properties.

-Experience needed: Complete the appropriate pre-licensing education for your state.
-Pass your state’s real estate license examination.
+Experience needed: Complete the appropriate pre-licensing education for your state, and pass your state’s real estate license examination

 16. Personal trainer

 As a trainer, you will be putting together workouts and writing nutrition programs for your clients as a way of helping them both look and feel their best.
 It’s important to be a great listener and know how to personalize a fitness plan that meets your client’s needs.
 You can expand your clientele through continuing education certificates through organizations like the National Association of Sports Medicine (NASM).

 17. Solar sales rep